tovento/spell-checker/documentation/test-docs.md

 ### Testing the Damerau-Levenshtein algorithm

 [The unit tests](../src/tests/algorithms/damerau_levenshtein_test.py) for the Damerau-Levenshtein algorithm test the different types of distance between words: addition, deletion, substitution and transposition.
-These tests still need some attention as they may not be sufficient as they are.
+Multiple variations of a string with their corresponding distances are also tested.

 ### Testing the trie data structure